JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 **Raft layers** `(2-4)` can not only help with bed adhesion but also can help with technical prints where even first few layers need to be accurate.
 When you add a raft all the first layer problems (like elephant foot) will only affect the raft and not the print.
 This wastes filament, makes bottom of the print rougher and can be hard to remove. *helps: bed adhesion and first layer consistency*

-**Infill density** influences print's strenght, but by not that much as you might think, as perimeters bring most rigidity.
-Still increase this if you want more strenght or if your top layers don't get enough support. *helps: filament used and print strenght
+**Infill density** influences print's strength, but by not that much as you might think, as perimeters bring most rigidity.
+Still increase this if you want more strength or if your top layers don't get enough support. *helps: filament used and print strength

 ### Advanced tweaks